robertjmaneno/robertjmaneno/README.md

 # Hello, I'm Robert Maneno 👋

 ## 🚀 About Me
-I'm a passionate software Engineer from Malawi with a love for developing efficient, scalable solutions.
-My expertise spans multiple languages and frameworks, allowing me to tackle diverse challenges in software development, data science and Artificial Intelligence.
+I'm a passionate Software Engineer from Malawi, driven by a love for building efficient and scalable solutions.
+My expertise spans a wide array of programming languages, frameworks, and technologies, enabling me to tackle challenges in software development, data science, and artificial intelligence.

 ## 🛠 Skills and Technologies